darkfeline/felesatra/content/document/about.md

 [here]({{< absURL "files/cert/cert.crt" >}}), and the signature for the certificate, made with [my public key][key] is [here]({{< absURL "files/cert/cert.crt.sig" >}}).
-After verifying that the certificate is signed by me, you can add it to your browser so you know that the content you are seeing on this site is indeed from this site and not advertisements or political propaganda inserted by third parties such as your ISP or government.
+After verifying that the certificate is signed by me, you can add it to your browser as trusted.

 ### Page dates